Shad02w/Youtube-Chat-in-Fullscreen/README.md

 ## Known issue

--   Unable to catch first chat request after the page loaded (maybe the first live chat request come before the page is loaded)
--   Freeze when go from a live page to a none-live-page
--   chat repeat

-    _If you have any issues and suggestions please feel free to create a issue._
+_If you have any issues and suggestions please feel free to create a issue, or join the discord sever _

 ## Update